 * Please delete inapplicable alternative.

+[Form M.D.
+9 amended in Gazette 2 Jul 1996 p.
+3200.]

 Form M.D.
 10

 WESTERN AUSTRALIA

 MISUSE OF DRUGS ACT 1981

 MISUSE OF DRUGS REGULATIONS 1982

 HOLDING ORDER

 I, [insert name of justice of the peace granting holding order] of , being a justice of the peace and being satisfied on the application of the following police officer*/approved person* [insert name and designation, if any, of applicant police officer or approved person] that there are reasonable grounds to suspect that the following thing (not being a prohibited drug, prohibited plant or dangerous substance) [insert particulars of thing] seized or acquired and detained under section 26 of the Misuse of Drugs Act 1981 is a thing referred to in section 23(1)(a), (b) or (c) of that Act, hereby grant to that police officer*/approved person* a holding order authorising the continued detention of that thing for the period specified in section 28(1) of that Act.